 The Ethereum Virtual Machine is the global virtual computer whose state every participant on the Ethereum network stores and agrees on.
 Any participant can request the execution of arbitrary code on the EVM; code execution changes the state of the EVM.

 A reusable snippet of code (a program) which a developer publishes into EVM state.
 Anyone can request that the smart contract code be executed by making a transaction request.
 Because developers can write arbitrary executable applications into the EVM (games, marketplaces, financial instruments, etc.) by publishing smart contracts, these are often also called dapps, or Decentralized Apps.

-Humanode is EVM compatibly chain.
-It means, that dapps that are run on Ethereum like network can beasily ported into Humanode chain without rewriting smart contracts and any business logic itself by using even the same software like Metamask, Truffle, Remix IDE, etc.
+Humanode is EVM compatible chain.
+It means, that dapps that are run on Ethereum-like network can be easily ported into the Humanode chain without rewriting smart contracts and any business logic itself by using even the same software like Metamask, Truffle, Remix IDE, etc.

 In addition, humanode provides Humanode Truffle Box predefined setup to deploy and test Ethereum smart contracts on Humanode.

 To learn about the technical details of how we implemented the EVM compatibility see the architecture section.